perfectsquircle/Normal/README.md

 }
 ```

-Traditionally (with ADO or Dapper) you would have to pass around instances to your `IDbConnection` and `IDbTransaction` which is messy, rewrite a boilerplate connection provider class every time, or resort to using TransactionScope, which some developers believe is Dark Magic.
+Traditionally (with ADO or Dapper) you would have to pass around instances of your `IDbConnection` and `IDbTransaction` as method parameters, which is messy, rewrite a boilerplate connection provider class every time, or resort to using TransactionScope, which some developers believe is Dark Magic.

 ### Dependency Injection